-We’ll make an early morning departure for SF Airport (depending on your flight time) for those with a later flight, we’ll stop at a well-known sparkling wine place…..shhh we’re keeping it’s a secret.
+We’ll make an early morning departure for SF Airport (depending on your flight time).
+For those with a later flight, we’ll stop at a well-known sparkling wine place … shhh we’re keeping it a secret.

 Types of wines we’ll be sampling:

-- Grapeseed Collective; Lots of different wines including, rose, whites, tempranilo – one winemaker is female, Jessica Boone.
+- Grapeseed Collective – Lots of different wines including, rose, whites, tempranilo – Jessica Boone, winemaker

 GG2P reserves the right to alter the itinerary based on weather or availability as well as exciting opportunities that might crop up!

 * Not to worry – Vegetarians will be well fed in all restaurants as well as those allergic to seafood or gluten.
 Options are plentiful.